-Our Questions and Answers page is designed to respond to some of your basic questions about Florida divorce law.
+Our questions and answers page is designed to respond to some of your basic questions about Florida divorce law.
 These questions and answers are provided as general information only.
 They are not intended to be relied upon for legal advice.
-You should always consult an attorney directly for definitive legal advice based upon the unique facts of your case.
+You should always consult an attorney directly for definitive legal advice based on the unique facts of your case.

 During the marriage, the income of both spouses is frequently used to support the family home and lifestyle if that has been the case historically.
 When divorce commences, you and your spouse typically separate and two households must be maintained on the same income.
 It is crucial that you speak to your attorney early after this occurs to make sure you are not paying too much or receiving too little based on your circumstances since the early months after separation can set a precedent for the rest of the case and thereafter.